hcasse/Orchid/doc/base.md

 	out.write("</div>")
 ```

-As present before, messages from the HTTP client are handled with the function:
+As presented before, messages from the HTTP client are handled with the function:

 	`receive`(*self*, *msg*, *handler*)